ArchiFleKs/archifleks.github.io-src/static/resume/index.md

 	Help teams adopt devops tools and migrate applications to the cloud.
 	Train company and schools (CentraleSupelec Paris) about Cloud and Containers.
 	Involvement in the organization of the french OpenStack community.
+	Help customer move to container and adopt Kubernetes.

 **CACIIS** *System and Network Engineer* __February 2014 to August 2015__
 	Created private cloud infrastructure based on VMware : datacenter architecture and management.